dysonperley419/LoogleSearch2025/README.md

     *   Image preview using Fancybox
     *   Image search page responds dynamically
 - Clean homepage
-- Filters broken image results
 - Organises search results by clicks/visits
 - Pagination system at the bottom of the search page
-- Shows 'results found' for search term
-- Supports non-latin characters (UTF-8)
+- Loogle Instant
+- 2013 Google Search UI
+- APIs!

 # Table of Contents